diem/website/website/blog/2019-10-29-a-guide-to-running-libra-validators.md

 ## Getting Started Running a Validator (the short version)

 Before we get into the details of some of our lessons learned, we encourage you to download and run the Libra network software.
-The Libra project team has open source software [available on GitHub](https://github.com/libra/libra) accompanied by excellent documentation on the [Libra project developer&#39;s site](https://developers.libra.org/).
+The Libra project team has open source software [available on GitHub](https://github.com/libra/libra) accompanied by excellent documentation on the [Libra project developer's site](https://developers.libra.org/).
 They provide a guided tour of the Libra blockchain, an introduction to the Move programming language, and detailed instructions on how to build and run a validator.
-We won&#39;t get down in the weeds in this post, but the distilled version of running a node via Docker is as simple as checking out the source code and either:
+We won't get down in the weeds in this post, but the distilled version of running a node via Docker is as simple as checking out the source code and either:

-1. Running via Docker locally by following the instructions in the &quot;docker&quot; directory of the [testnet branch of Libra core](https://github.com/libra/libra/tree/testnet/docker)
+1. Running via Docker locally by following the instructions in the "docker" directory of the [testnet branch of Libra core](https://github.com/libra/libra/tree/testnet/docker)
-2. Running a network on AWS using Terraform, again following the instructions in the &quot;terraform&quot; directory of the [testnet branch of Libra core](https://github.com/libra/libra/tree/testnet/docker)
+2. Running a network on AWS using Terraform, again following the instructions in the "terraform" directory of the [testnet branch of Libra core](https://github.com/libra/libra/tree/testnet/docker)

 In either case, you should use the testnet branch of the code, as it is both more stable and recommended by the [Libra blockchain developer documentation](https://developers.libra.org/docs/my-first-transaction#assumptions).

 It is relatively straightforward to run a validator using either of the methods above.
 We recommend you run via Docker locally at first to get a feel for the configuration of a node, see what its logs look like using the [docker logs](https://docs.docker.com/engine/reference/commandline/logs/) command, and understand how the validators are bootstrapped to discover each other.
-Once you&#39;re comfortable locally, the Terraform deployment will launch a more realistic network of validators communicating with each other over the internet.
+Once you're comfortable locally, the Terraform deployment will launch a more realistic network of validators communicating with each other over the internet.

-Our suggestions below will make the most sense to those who have already taken a crack at running the software by either of these methods, although we&#39;ve written them to be useful if you&#39;re here before you run your first validator.
+Our suggestions below will make the most sense to those who have already taken a crack at running the software by either of these methods, although we've written them to be useful if you're here before you run your first validator.

 ## Three Ways to Prepare for Mainnet